erikyo/cf7-smtp/README.txt

 );
 ```

+= Template =
+Wouldn't it be better to have a small container to make our mail a little prettier?
+Well we have it!
+Furthermore, if you prefer to use your own template for mail, simply create it by following these steps:
+1. Create a folder named "cf7-smtp/" in your template folder.
+2. Copy what you find [here](https://github.com/erikyo/cf7-smtp/blob/main/templates/default.html) into it
+3. Name it `default.html` (or `default-{{CONTACT-FORM-ID}}-{{LANGUAGE}}.html` depends on your needs)
+4. (Optional) You can, customize logo, website link and other template parts. checkout the filter documentation on GitHub/wiki

 = How this plugin works  =

 I use a filter bundled with WordPress to configure the smtp server, modifying the normal behaviour of wp_mail.
 During this process I can take the body of the e-mail in simple html and wrap it inside a html template (customizable)

-= How add a custom template? =

-1. Into your template folder create a directory `templates`
-2. download the default template from [here](https://github.com/erikyo/cf7-smtp/blob/main/templates/default.html) and name it default-(*CONTACTFORMID*)-(*LANGUAGE*).html (replace *CONTACTFORMID* and *LANGUAGE* with the right references)
-3. You can, in addition, customize logo, website link and other template parts. wiki/GitHub

 == Installation ==